 Email, on the other hand, is something you interact with daily.

-Is comparing Rackspace webmail with G Suite like comparing apples with oranges?
+Is comparing Rackspace webmail with Google Workspace (formerly G Suite) like comparing apples with oranges?

 Depends.
 Read on.

 From customers and clients to business partners to suppliers to support executives to marketing, you need email for all your communication needs.